Skip to content

 1. Purpose and Scope

-1. Purpose: The primary purpose of this Policy is to bring the University into compliance with Utah law, including Rule R840 of the Utah Board of Higher Education (formerly Board of Regents) which requires all higher education institutions in the Utah System of Higher Education to establish an institutional business communications email policy regarding individual users of the enterprise email system.
+The primary purpose of this Policy is to establish an institutional business communications email policy regarding individual users of the enterprise email system.

 This Policy and any associated Regulations memorialize the requirement that all University of Utah employees and officers use the University’s official Enterprise Email System(s) whenever they are conducting the University Business Email Communications (as those terms are defined in this Policy).